How To Connect Rain Barrels – DIY Guide for Homeowners

 • Use the above diagram as an excellent method to link multiple rain barrels.

-• You’ll need a submersible pump and attach a hose to it.
-Drop the pump into the mother barrel.
-You can feed the hose out through the bung at the top of the barrel.
-This can then be attached to a sprinkler system.
+• Feed the hose out through the bung at the top of the barrel.
+Attach this to a sprinkler system.
 You’ll usually get around 15 minutes of watering per full barrel.

 Are you looking to spend more time on your patio in colder months?
 Check out the Top 8 Patio Heaters!